agsb/toki-pona-pi/Stats.md

 ## Common Stats

-For reference, was calculated a standart average frequency of 4,272.83 with a standard deviation of 4,240.56.
+Just for reference, was calculated a standart average frequency of 4,272.83 with a standard deviation of 4,240.56.

 The 18 most frequent words, all above 1 standard deviation, correspond to more than 60% of the corpus, and the remaining 106 words, between -1 to 1 standard deviation, account for 40%.